What is a Dump Return?

 Scenario 1:

-You opt to rent a 10 cubic yard roll off for $200 for 14 days - money spent $200
+• You opt to rent a 10 cubic yard roll off for $200 for 14 days - money spent $200

-You fill the 10 yard dumpster and need another empty one - money spent $200
+• You fill the 10-yard dumpster and need another empty one - money spent $200

-Total Spent $400
+• Total Spent: $400

 Scenario 2:

-You opt to rent a 15 cubic yard roll off for $225 for 14 days - money spent $225
+• You opt to rent a 15 cubic yard roll off for $225 for 14 days - money spent $225

-All of your debris just fits, you call for a free pick up - money spent $ 0
+• All of your debris just fits, you call for a free pick-up - money spent $0

-Total Spent $225
+• Total Spent: $225

-In the above example you can easily see that avoiding a dump return or switch out will end up costing you far less money.
-By electing a larger sized dumpster than you originally planned on using can potentially save you close to $200 ($175 to be exact).
+In the above example, you can easily see that avoiding a dump return or switch out will end up costing you far less money.
+By electing a larger-sized dumpster than you originally planned on using can potentially save you close to $200 ($175 to be exact).
 Cheaper upfront pricing, when it comes to dumpster rental is not always the least expensive option.
-I can think of plenty of other things I would personally rather spend one-hundred and seventy-five dollars on, other than trash removal.
+I can think of plenty of other things I would personally rather spend one hundred and seventy-five dollars on, other than trash removal.

-10 yard, 15 yard, 20 yard, and 30 yard dumpsters.
-It is important to accurately access your disposal needs ahead of time and order the correct sized dumpster for your particular project.
-Heavy materials such as: Roofing shingles, fines (base aggregate material for pavers), dirt, fill, concrete, stone, etc. may require a dump return or switch out, since we only allow 15 yard dumpsters to be used (and filled 3/4 of the way full) when hauling dense materials like these.
+Express Roll Off of Melbourne Florida offers four convenient sizes of roll-off dumpsters to rent: 10-yard, 15-yard, 20-yard, and 30-yard dumpsters.
+It is important to accurately assess your disposal needs ahead of time and order the correct sized dumpster for your particular project.
+Heavy materials such as roofing shingles, fines (base aggregate material for pavers), dirt, fill, concrete, stone, etc. may require a dump return or switch out, since we only allow 15-yard dumpsters to be used (and filled 3/4 of the way full) when hauling dense materials like these.

 Related Articles